Straight Razor vs. Electric Shaver: Which Gives the Better Shave?

 Closeness of Shave

+Winner: Straight Razor.
 Nothing matches a straight razor for closeness.
-The single, ultra-sharp blade cuts each hair precisely at skin level.
-A professional hot towel shave using a straight razor produces the smoothest result possible.
+The single, ultra-sharp blade cuts each hair precisely at skin level, leaving the smoothest possible finish that lasts a full day or more before stubble returns.
+A professional hot towel shave with a straight razor produces the cleanest result you can get, and safety razors come close.
+Cartridge razors and electric shavers are progressively less precise from there.

 Skin Irritation